kylep/kytrade/README.md

 ```

 Simulate advancing time by one day.
 Each day, trading strategies are applied.
 Once "at open" then
 again "at close" using the associated prices.
-A new balance history entry is created for each day.
+A new value history entry is created for each day.

 ```
 kt ps advance [PS ID]